 It is expected that students will plan ahead and spread out their work load so that unanticipated events do not result in major delays in meeting course deadlines.
-A 10% deduction will be taken for 4:30 pm (start of class) on the due date unless otherwise noted in the syllabus.
+A 10% deduction will be taken for 7:20 pm (start of class) on the due date unless otherwise noted in the syllabus.
+A cumulative 10% deduction will be taken for each calendar day after the due date.

-Incomplete Grades.
+Incomplete Grades:

 An I (Incomplete) grade is used when the instructor is not prepared to give a final grade for the course because of some justifiable delay in the student's completion of specific course work.
-A final grade is submitted to the Records and Registration Office by the instructor after grading the student's completed work, provided it is done within the agreed time frame.
+A final grade is submitted to the Records and Registration Office by the instructor after grading only the student's completed work done within the agreed time frame.
 In the event that the work is not completed within the agreed time frame and no grade is reported within four weeks after the start of the following semester, a grade of F replaces the I on the student's transcript.
-Any Student requesting an incomplete must (1) be passing the course at the time of the request, and (2) create a contract outlining a plan to complete missing coursework with completion dates, and the contract must be signed by the student and division director before turning the contract into the professor prior to the last class.
+Any student requesting an incomplete must (1) be passing the course at the time of the request, and (2) create a contract outlining a plan to complete missing coursework with completion dates, and the contract must be signed by the student and division director before turning the contract into the professor prior to the last class.

-Academic Integrity.
+Academic Integrity:

 The University reserves the right to dismiss at any time a student whose academic standing or general conduct is considered unsatisfactory.
-College of Education and Human Development students assume an obligation to conduct themselves in a manner appropriate to George Mason University's mission as an institution of higher education and with accepted standards of ethical and professional conduct.
-Students must demonstrate personal integrity and honesty at all times in completing classroom assignments and examinations, in carrying out their fieldwork or other applied learning activities, and in their interactions with others.
-Students are obligated to refrain from acts they know or, under the circumstances, have reason to know will impair their integrity or the integrity of the University.
 Violations of academic integrity and ethical conduct include, but are not limited to cheating, plagiarism, or unapproved multiple submissions of the same work.
 It is important to distinguish between plagiarism and the legitimate presentation of the work of other through quotations or paraphrasing.
-You should review the rules for quoting and paraphrasing the work of others that are given in sections 3.34-3.410f the sixth edition of the APA Publication Manual.
+Please review the rules for quoting and paraphrasing the work of others that are given in sections 3.34-3.41of the sixth edition of the APA Publication Manual.